Aden Durde: Hamburg Sea Devils (first stint)

 In 2005 Durde joined the Hamburg Sea Devils of NFL Europe, for their inaugural season, playing as a middle linebacker.

 Carolina Panthers

-Following the conclusion of the NFL Europe season Durde was allocated to the Carolina Panthers on June 15, 2005, as part of the NFL International Development Practice Squad program.
+Following the conclusion of the NFL Europe season Durde was allocated to the Carolina Panthers in the US on 15 June 2005, as part of the NFL International Development Practice Squad program.

 On 19 October 2005, Durde was released from the Panthers practice squad after testing positive for nandrolone on 1 August during a routine preseason drug test.

 Hamburg Sea Devils (second stint)

 After his departure from the Carolina Panthers, he returned to the Sea Devils for the 2006 NFL Europe season.

 He was a member of Hamburg's 2007 NFL Europa World Bowl XV championship winning team.
 2007 would be his last season with the Sea Devils due to the league ceasing operations following the conclusion of the season.

 Kansas City Chiefs

 In 2008 he was on the practice squad of the Kansas City Chiefs, for each of their pre-season games.